nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to save all data in the current tracker to a new file.
 2. User specifies the name of the file to save to.
-3. All modules data in the current tracker is saved to the file.
+3. All module data in the current tracker is saved to the file.

    Use case ends.